 Those of you who have been following me for a while know that my original plan to write a complete guide to managing autoimmune disease and lifestyle was overly ambitious, and the laws of physics (and book binding) precluded me from including everything I wanted to in one single volume.
 Instead, I have written two books.
-The first is a guidebook called The Paleo Approach that details how the foods we eat and the way we live our lives impacts the health of our guts and our immune systems (more info here).
+The first is a guidebook called The Paleo Approach (now a New York Times Bestseller!
+Woot!) that details how the foods we eat and the way we live our lives impacts the health of our guts and our immune systems (more info here).
 The second is a companion cookbook that makes the diet aspects of healing from autoimmune disease both easy and delicious!

 Without further ado, the book is called: